DGMO vs the rest

 Class diagram

-An abstract shape hierarchy.
-DGMO uses natural keywords — extends, [abstract] — instead of arrows.
+An abstract shape hierarchy with an interface.
+DGMO uses natural keywords — abstract, interface, extends X implements Y — instead of separate arrow declarations.

 Mermaid 14 lines